cunger/launch/notes/los-postres/sql_queries.md

  GROUP BY department;
  ```

+Columns other than `c` can have different values within one group, so it makes sense to aggregate on them, but it doesn't make sense to put them in a SELECT clause without aggregation (which of the values to return?).

 `GROUP BY column1, column2` groups by `(column1, column2)`, e.g. `GROUP BY last_name, first_name`.

-The rest of the columns can have different values within one group, so it makes sense to aggregate on them, but it doesn't make sense to put them in a SELECT clause (which of the values to return?).

-Groups can be filtered by means of `HAVING`.
+In addition, groups can be filtered by means of `HAVING`.

+_Example:_
 ```sql
 SELECT last_name, first_name,
        AVG(salary) AS average_salary,